-Government-wide Fund Statements Statements Governmental Funds Proprietary Funds Fiduciary Funds Entire School government rescent ten folkstary Carologian The activities of the School that are not proprietary or field chary, such as senior and high actions and high actions action programs.
-Activities the School operates similar to pilk ate businesses.
-The food service operation v Instance place of the Control of the Required Financial Statements Statement of Net Position Statement of Activities Balance Sheet Statement of Revenues, Expenditures and Changes in Fund Balances Statement of Net Position Statement of Revenues, Expenses and Changes in Net Position Statement of Net Position Statement of Changes in Net Position Statement of Cash Flows
+Government-wide Fund Statements Statements Governmental Funds Proprietary Funds Fiduciary Funds Scope Entire School government (except for fiduciary funds) The activities of the School that are not proprietary or fiduciary, such as elementary and high school education programs.
+Activities the School operates similar to private businesses, the food service operation.
+Instances in which the School is the trustee or agent for someone else's resources.
+Required Statement of Net Balance Sheet Statement of Net Statement of Net Financial Position Statement of Statement of Position Statement Position Statements Activities Revenues, Expenditures and Changes in Fund Balances of Revenues, Expenses and Changes in Net Position Statement of Changes in Net Position Statement of Cash Flows

-Accounting Acortal accounts of and economic resources focus Modified control accounting and curtons Inancial resources focus and economic Accreal accounting and permitting permitting year gross and secure Type of Asset/Liability Information All assets and liabilities, both financial and capital, and short-term and long- term Only assets expected to be used up and liabilities that come due during the year or soon thereafter no capital assets included All assets and liabilities, both financial and capital, and short-term and long-term All assets and liabilities, both short-term and long-term; the School's funds do not currently contain capital assets although they can All note notes and a separate Revenues for which castly received during or soon after the end of its the veer expensions when goods or services have being received and payment is due during the year or soon.
-All revenues and expenses during the year, regardless off, where seek is received or paid.
-All residence and a school section of the conditions of the condit (Negesiter
+Accounting Basis and Measurement Focus Accrual accounting and economic resources focus Modified accrual accounting and current financial resources focus Accrual accounting and economic resources focus Accrual accounting and economic resources focus Type of Asset/Liability Information All assets and liabilities, both financial and capital, and short-term and long- term Only assets expected to be used up and liabilities that come due during the year or soon thereafter no capital assets included All assets and liabilities, both financial and capital, and short-term and long-term All assets and liabilities, both short-term and long-term; the School's funds do not currently contain capital assets although they can Type of Inflow/Outflow Information All revenues and expenses during year, regardless of when cash is received or paid Revenues for which cash is received during or soon after the end of the year; expenditures when goods or services have been received and payment is due during the year or soon thereafter All revenues and expenses during year, regardless of when cash is received or paid All revenues and expenses during year, regardless of when cash is received or paid